Everything about Jobs/Projects

 How to Use:

-A job can be created by either of the following:
+A Project can be created by either of the following:

-1. Navigate to Tools > Jobs > Create Job.
+1. Navigate to Tools > Projects > Create.

-2. Go to a single task in your system and open the 'Related' section when viewing the task > Create Job.
+2. Go to a single task in your system and open the Related section, then click Create next to the Project field.

 Recommended Process for single stage Projects: